KelseyHale/appsassin/README.md

     - Users can join multiple games and as such have the potential to inherit multiple targets at one time
     - After elimination the player must be marked as "inactive"

-    *Solution:* Utilizing joins tables to relate rounds of a game to the assignments of targets to players.
+    *Solution:* Created database relationships that handle complexity of user relationships (users = both "player"                   and "target")

  - Integration of Twilio with correct timing
     - Players should be notified when they have received their target at the start of a new round
     - Players should be notified of the game winner when the game is over

-    *Solution:* Employed a callback in the round assignment model to send the text after the round assignments have been created.
-A method in the game model calculates the number of players in a game so that when the next to last player is eliminated the remaining player is declared the winner.
+    *Solution:* Employed a callback to integrate Twilio to ensure users receive updates about the game status

 ---